-Provide Information such as blueprints, maps, certified estimates, etc., as well as documentation of any commitment (e.g., a deposit, written assurance, lease, etc.) to use a particular facility, as part of this response.
+Provide Information such as blueprints, maps, certified estimates, etc., as well as documentation of any commitment (e.g., a deposit, written assurance, lease, etc.), to use a particular facility, as part of this response.

-NOTE: If a facility has already been identified, include certification from an architect that the proposed facility can meet NYSED or NYC specifications, as applicable, by the date the school would commence instruction, and that he cost of bringing the facility into compliance with the specifications.
-These costs must be accounted for in the proposed start-up budget.
+NOTE: If the applicant has identified a facility, include certification from an architect that the proposed facility meets NYSED or NYC specifications, as applicable, by the date the school would commence instruction, and the cost of bringing the facility into compliance with the specifications.
+These costs must be accounted for in the proposed startup budget.